louise-hayes/json-parse-node-app/README.md

 ### Prompts:
 You will be presented with a prompt "Please Enter selector here:"
 This assumes you will enter a single value in the form StackView or a combination in the form VideoModeSelect#videoMode.
-Compund searches are enabled.
+Compound searches are enabled.

 ### expected output for StackView